julialaterza/finalproject/README.md

 ## Results

 The most supported model was DEC+J (Table 1), so subsequent data visualization and interpretation was derived from the results from that model.
-The model recovered
+The model recovered 15 biome shifts (founder-event speciation events), 23 range expansions, and 13 range contractions as the steps towards obtaining the current geographic character states in terminal nodes (Figure 2,3).
+Most range shifts occurred from Amazonia (11 events) and, of those, most were to the Atlantic Forest (7 events) (Figure 4).

 **Table 1**
 ![](Final_Project/Figures/Model_comparison_AICc.jpg)